The Theatre is currently closed for maintenance. We apologise for any inconvenience.

-The Museum of Liverpool theatre is situated in the Global City gallery on the ground floor.
+The Museum of Liverpool's Global Theatre is situated in the Global City gallery on the ground floor.
 It shows a specially made film The Power and the Glory? nine times every day at 45 minute intervals from 10.15am, with the last screening at 4.15pm.
 No tickets required.

-The theatre will also be used for film screenings related to the Museum of Liverpool's collections, and is available for hire for evening events.
+The theatre is also used for film screenings related to the Museum of Liverpool's collections, and is available for hire for evening events.

 Supporters can sponsor one of the seats in the theatre, find out how here or call the Development Office on 0151 478 4734.